jamienguyen215/OpenSky-ETL-Pipeline/README.md

 *python "OpenSky - ETL.py"*
 ### 5. View the Dashboard:

-Open the dashboards *OpenSky - ETL.pbix* file in Power BI Desktop.
+- Open the dashboard *OpenSky - ETL.pbix* file in Power BI Desktop.

-Refresh the data to connect to your PostgreSQL database and see the latest data.
+- Refresh the data to connect to your PostgreSQL database and see the latest data.